selbouhaddani/OmicsPLS_ShortCourse/OmicsPLS_shortCourse.md

 # devtools::install_bitbucket("ibi_group/disgenet2r")
 ```

 The datasets are found in the `DownSyndrome.RData` file.
+We work with a subset of the methylation data measured only on chromosome 21.
 A simple `load` statement should load them in your workspace.
 The `str` function can be used to get a first impression of the data objects.

 ```{.r .Routp}